-Table 15 - Recommendations to Enhance Transit's Competitiveness
+Table 18 - Recommendations to Enhance Transit's Competitiveness

-To Support the Recommended Transit Network, this Plan Recommends: County Actions Priority Champion Following the review and outcomes of traffic studies, convert existing general-purpose travel lanes to dedicated transit lanes on targeted streets, including-but not limited to-the streets detailed in the right-ofway table (Table 11).
-A. Convert existing auto travel lanes to dedicated transit lanes to advance [the recommended transit network].
+To Support the Recommended Transit Network, this Plan County Actions Champion Recommends: Following the review and outcomes of traffic studies, convert existing general-purpose travel lanes to dedicated transit lanes on targeted streets, A. Convert existing auto travel lanes to dedicated transit lanes to advance [the recommended transit network].
 B. Modify congestion standards to include a BRT station designation between that of Metrorail station areas (120 seconds) and local bus (80 seconds).
-C. Continue to explore and prioritize other locations in the corridor where local bus service can be enhanced through the provision of express bus lanes, queue-jumps, and other facilities.
-77 •

-To Support the Recommended Transit Network, this Plan Recommends: County Actions Champion Limit the addition of non-transit travel lanes, as shown in the right-of-way table in Table 11.
-Use the remaining space in the master planned right-of-way for transit, walking, bicycling, and other micromobility modes.
-A. Within the corridor, eliminate capital improvement projects that support the addition of new travel lanes and turn lanes.
-B. Create a "Future I-270 Corridor Network" capital improvement project to absorb fee-in-lieu as alternate development mitigation when projects demonstrate impacts to the convenience of automobile travel relevant to the county's most up-to-date Growth and Infrastructure Policy. ر کر در
+7 - • including-but not limited to-the streets detailed in the right-ofway table (Table 14).
+C. Continue to explore and prioritize other locations in the corridor where local bus service can be enhanced through the provision of express bus lanes, queue-jumps, and other facilities. Ý Prioritize the provision of dedicated transit lanes and spaces for walking, bicycling and other micromobility modes over auto capacity to support travel time competitiveness.
+Limit the addition of non-transit travel A:-Limit the addition of non-transit travel lanes in areas defined by the Complete Streets Design Guide as Downtowns and Town Centers, to be confirmed through future mater plans.
+Within the corridor, eliminate capital improvement projects that support the addition of new travel lanes and turn lanes.
+B.A.
+Create a "Future I-270 Corridor Network" capital 2 vg • lanes, as shown in the right of way table in Table 11.
+Use the remaining space in the master planned right of way for transit, walking, bicycling, and other micromobility modes. improvement project to absorbAddress fee-in-lieu as-and alternate development mitigation when projects demonstrate impacts to the convenience of automobile travel relevant to the county's most up-to-datein an update to the Growth and Infrastructure Policy or Local Area Transportation Review.